 The new rule, some helpful FAQs, and the Affidavit of Compliance can be found at http://www.nycourts.gov/attorneys/probono/baradmissionreqs.shtml.
 For detailed information regarding the New York Bar Pro Bono Admission Requirement please visit the OPICS web page at: http://www.law.georgetown.edu/careers/opics/pro-bono/nybar-probono.cfm.
 If you have any questions, please contact Professor Michael Frisch at firstname.lastname@example.org or Assistant Dean Barbara Moulton at email@example.com.

 Please click here for a memo on the New York Bar Pro Bono requirement.

-An applicant whose religious beliefs preclude him or her from taking the examination on one of these dates may apply to take the MPRE on the following Monday.
-Applicants requesting to take the exam on Monday must provide a letter on official stationery from the applicant's cleric confirming the applicant's affiliation with a recognized religious entity that observes its Sabbath throughout the year on Saturday.
-This letter must be received by the late receipt deadline or the applicant's registration will be cancelled.
+If your religious beliefs preclude you from taking the MPRE on a Saturday, then you may apply with LSAC to take the exam on the following Monday.
+To request to take the exam on Monday, you must provide a letter on official stationery from your cleric confirming your affiliation with a recognized religious entity that observes its Sabbath throughout the year on Saturday.
+The letter must be received by LSAC by the late registration deadline or you will not be allowed to test.